wp-plugins/kudobux-testimonial-widget/assets/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Start amazing your web visitors with social proof of your product or service.
-Kudobux will collect testimonials from for social channels, blogs and emails.
-You can also request for testimonials from your social customers.
+Let Kudobux do the job for you == Description ==

-== Description ==
+										--Beta--
 Kudobux Testimonial Widget plugin allows you to display social testimonials  or selected quotes on your WordPress blog.
 Kudobux grabs all the positive and great things people are saying about you on social media(Facebook,Twitter,Blogs,G+,Emails...), filters them and display it on your website with an easy to customize clean widget.